CBUnmanned/CBU-Stamp-H743-Flight-Controller/README.md

 2 CAN buses are available, each with a built in 120 ohm termination resistor.

 ### I2C (Maroon Fade)
-I2C 1 - Internal for BMM150 Compass
+I2C 1 - Internal for BMM150 Compass.

-I2C 2 - Internal for DPS310 Barometer
+I2C 2 - Internal for DPS310 Barometer.

-I2C 3 - External With internal 2.2k Pull Up
+I2C 3 - External With internal 2.2k Pull Up.

-I2C 4 - External With internal 2.2k Pull Up
+I2C 4 - External With internal 2.2k Pull Up.

 ### SPI (Cyan Fade)
 SPI 4 is available for use with external sensors alongside a Chip Select and Data Ready pin, compatible custom build of the firmware required.